Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Abstract

 \section{Abstract}

-With the development of deep learning, single image super-resolution (SISR) has achieved significant breakthroughs.
-Recently, methods to enhance the performance of SISR networks based on global feature interactions have been proposed.
-However, the capabilities of neurons that need to adjust their function in response to the context dynamically are neglected.
-To address this issue, we propose a lightweight Cross-receptive Focused Inference Network (CFIN), a hybrid network composed of a Convolutional Neural Network (CNN) and a Transformer.
-Specifically, a novel Cross-receptive Field Guide Transformer (CFGT) is designed to adaptively modify the network weights by using modulated convolution kernels combined with local representative semantic information.
-In addition, a CNN-based Cross-scale Information Aggregation Module (CIAM) is proposed to make the model better focused on potentially practical information and improve the efficiency of the Transformer stage.
-Extensive experiments show that our proposed CFIN is a lightweight and efficient SISR model, which can achieve a good balance between computational cost and model performance.
+Recently, Transformer-based methods have shown impressive performance in single image super-resolution (SISR) tasks due to the ability of global feature extraction.
+However, the capabilities of Transformers that need to incorporate contextual information to extract features dynamically are neglected.
+To address this issue, we propose a lightweight Cross-receptive Focused Inference Network (CFIN) that consists of a cascade of CT Blocks mixed with CNN and Transformer.
+Specifically, in the CT block, we first propose a CNN-based Cross-Scale Information Aggregation Module (CIAM) to enable the model to better focus on potentially helpful information to improve the efficiency of the Transformer phase.
+Then, we design a novel Cross-receptive Field Guided Transformer (CFGT) to enable the selection of contextual information required for reconstruction by using a modulated convolutional kernel that understands the current semantic information and exploits the information interaction within different self-attention.
+Extensive experiments have shown that our proposed CFIN can effectively reconstruct images using contextual information, and it can strike a good balance between computational cost and model performance as an efficient model.
+Source codes will be available at \textit{\url{https://github.com/IVIPLab/CFIN}}.